 If you have uploaded your DNA to Gedmatch, you might feel overwhelmed and confused with all of the different tools available.
-Gedmatch is an amazing website, and you will be able to use it with a little bit of practice.
-In this post, I’ll give you some beginner tips for getting started on Gedmatch.
+Here, find beginner tips for getting started on Gedmatch.

 Start with the One-to-Many comparison tool

 This is by far the most popular tool on the site, and it is usually the one that most people are interested in using when they first get started on the site.
 The One-to-Many tool is how you find relatives on Gedmatch.